-Professor and Bob Bullock Chair in Public Policy and Finance Emeritus
+Professor Emeritus and Bob Bullock Chair in Public Policy and Finance Emeritus

 James M. Griffin is a Senior Professor of Economics and Public Policy at the Bush School at Texas A&M University, where he holds the Bob Bullock Chair Emeritus title.
 His career at Texas A&M spans more than three decades.
 At the Bush School, he served as the founding director of the Mosbacher Institute for Trade, Economics & Public Policy.
 Prior to joining the Bush School in 2002, he held the Cullen Professorship in the Department of Economics at Texas A&M. Previous academic positions include the University of Pennsylvania and the University of Houston.
 He is a Humboldt Fellow and is included in Who’s Who in Economics.
 He serves on the Editorial Boards of three journals specializing in energy economics.
 He is also a Director in the Berkeley Research Group, a boutique consulting firm specializing in economics and finance with offices worldwide.

 His previous research focused on the interplay between energy markets and regulatory and environmental issues.
 He is author of five books as well as numerous articles in the leading economics journals.
 His 2009 Yale University Press book, A Smart Energy Policy: An Economist’s Rx for Balancing Cheap, Clean, and Secure Energy, makes the case for a carbon tax and the efficacy of using markets to transition to a cleaner environment.